-1. In the Xsheet or Timeline view, select the cell in which you want to insert a blank cell.
+1. In the Timeline or Xsheet view, select the cell in which you want to insert a blank cell.

-- 2. Do one of the following: - In the top menu, select Animation > Cell > Insert Blank Cell. - Right-click on the selected cell and select Exposure > Insert Blank Cell. - In the Xsheet or Timeline view toolbar, click the Insert Blank Cell 눌 button (you may have to customize the toolbar to display it). - Press Shift + J.
+- 2. Do one of the following: - In the top menu, select Animation > Cell > Insert Blank Cell. - Right-click on the selected cell and select Exposure > Insert Blank Cell. - In the Timeline or Xsheet toolbar, click the Insert Blank Cell button (you may have to customize the toolbar to display it). - Press Shift + J.

-The blank cell is inserted.
+A blank cell is inserted.